 And in October 2013, came headlines like this one: “Meth-like Substance Found in ‘Craze’ Workout Supplement.”
 Over a year before, in June 2012, the U.S. Anti-Doping Agency found prohibited stimulants in CRAZE and listed it on its “High Risk Dietary Supplement List.”
 But who pays attention to government agencies?
 And in July 2013, USA Today published a lengthy exposé of Cahill and questioned CRAZE’s stimulants.
 But who reads USA Today?

-However, when a paper came out on October 14, 2013 from the watchdog group NSF International, alleging, after tests (including some by Harvard scientists), that CRAZE contained a substance (N,a-DEPEA), not listed on the label, that “has a structure similar to methamphetamine,” news spread wide and fast.
+However, a paper came out on October 14, 2013 from the watchdog group NSF International, alleging that CRAZE contained a substance (N,a-DEPEA), not listed on the label, that “has a structure similar to methamphetamine.”
+Suddendly, news spread wide and fast.
 There was even a two-minute segment on ABC News with George Stephanopoulos.
 Meth in supps?!
 It was a story too good to ignore.
 Driven Sports disputed the findings, but CRAZE was pulled from shelves—creating a customer rush to grab it—and the company destroyed its remaining inventory in early 2014.

 Matt Cahill and Driven Sports are still around.
 D.S. released CRAZE v2 in 2014, and then CRZ the O.G. in 2018.
-(Note: It’s not the original gangsta formula.)
+(It’s not the original gangsta formula.)
 Cahill was never charged with spiking the original CRAZE with meth-lite—but then the U.S. government is lax at policing the supp industry—and we know of no health issues associated with CRAZE’s ingestion.
 Some users still mention it with awe, not unlike those who went through a drug phase and only remember the highs.
 “Man, that original CRAZE, that was the shit.”
-But we all should demand truthful labeling.
+But we all should demand complete and truthful labels on supplements.
+List every ingredient.
+Enough with the “proprietary blends.”
 When an unlisted ingredient is discovered in a proprietary blend, and it’s a close cousin to a highly addictive and destructive drug, that’s crazy.
-We can’t go yah, even if bros loved the rush.
-We’re Team Nah all the way.